*This post may contain affiliate links. Please see my disclosure for more details!*

 I tend to use almond milk in my vegan baking as it’s my personal favourite amongst the dairy free milks – but you can use any.
 I generally tend to avoid Soya as it’s my least favourite by far – but it’s up to you.
 It won’t affect the bake too much, but I would also say coconut milk could potentially bake weirdly.

 There was a slight change in the recipes here – I found that if I used all caster sugar, the colour of the sponge was vary pale and anaemic and not that pleasant – so I tried using half caster and half light brown sugar, and it produced a lovely looking sponge.
 With something like a Victoria sponge you want it too look decent from the outside!

-For the Buttercream, it’s an obvious thing to say… but make sure you use dairy free/vegan butter.
-I use Stork wrapped in foil (it’s a naturally vegan product) but most will work!
+For the buttercream, it’s an obvious thing to say… but make sure you use dairy free/vegan butter.
 You just need to remember that dairy free butter tends to be softer, so can be slightly slacker in general.

 And one last thing… when making it, DO NOT OVER MIX IT.
 The mixture needs barely any mixing, so I use a bowl and a spatula.
 Also, keep an eye on it when baking.
 The skewer will come out clean when baking – but cooling in the tin helps the sponge not break apart as it’s so soft!
 I hope you love this recipe as much as I do!
 Enjoy! x

 For the Cake